Scheduled MonumentsEnglandSite of medieval village

 What is Site of medieval village?

-Site of medieval village is a scheduled ancient monument in Herefordshire comprising the earthwork remains of a settlement dating to the medieval period.
+Site of medieval village is a designated ancient monument in Herefordshire comprising the earthwork remains of a settlement that was occupied during the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005324.

 Who is responsible for protecting Site of medieval village?